What is a Dental Crown?

 A dental crown is sometimes called a “cap.”
 It goes over your natural tooth to provide protection.
 Dental crowns allow you to drink beverages and eat food items of any temperature without feeling any sensitivity.

 Dental crowns are made of advanced ceramics that many people call “porcelain” because of their porcelain-like luster, which happens to be the same luster as natural teeth!
 But don’t worry, dental crowns are very sturdy and long-lasting.
 The average life of a dental crown is about 15 years, but with proper care, they could last much longer, even 20-25 years.
-Miami dental crowns at Luxe Smiles are stain-resistant, so you can eat and drink your favorite foods without worrying about your crown staining the moment you eat or drink them.
+Palmetto Bay dental crowns at Luxe Smiles are stain-resistant, so you can eat and drink your favorite foods without worrying about your crown staining the moment you eat or drink them.
 However, be sure to use good oral hygiene and brush your teeth twice a day to prevent long-term staining.
 Even though you can’t see your natural tooth, it still lives under your dental crown.
 So taking care of your gums is very important because it’s possible to get gum disease with a dental crown.

 Dental crowns can also be used as a cosmetic dentistry treatment in place of porcelain veneers.
 While porcelain veneers only cover the front of your tooth, dental crowns cover your entire tooth and can make for a more protective and full cosmetic dentistry treatment.